jimouris/tlshare-tee-nildb/README.md

 Available options:
 - `--server-url`: The URL of the server (default: http://localhost:8000)
-- `--examples`: One or more examples to run (default: amazon).
+- `--example`: The example to run (default: amazon).
 Available examples: toy, amazon, tiktok

 ### Example Usage